Joovesq/BigWigs/README.md

 The adjustments were originally made by <a href="https://github.com/MOUZU"><b>LYQ</b></a> and <a href="https://github.com/xorann/BigWigs"><b>Dorann</b></a> and <a href="https://github.com/Hosq"><b>Hosq</b></a><br>

 Adjustments for Lightshope made by <b>AnthonyGrey</b>.<br>

+## Changelog
+Increased combat range for fights like 4HM, Sapphiron, Twin Eperors, C'thun and KT.
+Fixed some issues with resetting encounters.